toucansites/try-o-template/contents/posts/new-navigation/index.md

 ### Step 5: Create a New Template (Optional)

-1. If the default template (`pages.default_page`) does not suit your custom page, create a new Mustache template:
+1. If the default template `pages.default_page` does not fit your needs, create a custom Mustache template:
    - Navigate to **src/themes/default/templates/pages/**.
    - Create a new Mustache file, e.g., `contact_page.mustache`.
 2. Update the `template` field in the custom page's metadata to use your new template:

    ```
    template: pages.contact_page
    ```